 The three-day weekend is a perfect occasion to make a day trip to see some of the picturesque sites in Illinois, Michigan, and Wisconsin.
 Check out the famous Nordhouse Dunes, which is 49 mi (79 km) away from Chicago, lush Starved Rock State Park a 93 mi (150 km) drive, or the beautiful Wisconsin Dells Area Wisconsin Dells Area 195 miles (314 km) from Chicago.

-Labor Day Fireworks over Navy Pier (canceled in 2020)
+Labor Day Fireworks over Navy Pier (early September 2021)

 Labor Day Weekend is your last chance to enjoy summer fireworks at Navy Pier.
 The area hosts a large Ferris Wheel and many attractions for all ages during the day.
 At night, the colorful display is launched from the center of Michigan Lake.
 The fireworks take place on Saturday at 10:15 pm.
 A spectacular 15-minute spectacle is free.
 You can watch it from Navy Pier or along the shoreline.
 Downtown rooftop bars are another great viewing spot.
 Alternatively, you can take a Fireworks Cruise on the lake for the most romantic experience.

-Southeast Side Labor Day Parade (canceled in 2020)
+Southeast Side Labor Day Parade (early September 2021)

 Chicago has always had strong unions and labor movement since it's one of the largest steel producers in the world.
 Southeast Side Labor Day Parade has been a tradition since 1959.
 It usually occurs on a Saturday and runs north on Ewing from 112th to Calumet Park.
 The event is organized by the Chicago Federation of Labor celebrating community, union pride, and solidarity.